EXTENDED! CO residents can apply FOR FREE through December 1st. Apply now!

 Pardee History

 The Pardee Institute for International Futures is built on over four decades of innovative research into global modeling.
-What began as an academic modeling effort by Barry Hughes at Case Western Reserve University has evolved into an institute for long-term strategic analysis built upon lasting relationships with global and domestic partners.
+What began as an academic modeling effort by Barry Hughes at Case Western Reserve University in the 1970s has evolved into an institute for long-term strategic analysis built upon lasting relationships with global and domestic partners.

-A key turning point arose in the early 2000s with a partnership at a RAND Santa Monica meeting between Dr. Hughes and Frederick S. Pardee.
-It led to the establishment of the Frederick S. Pardee Center for International Futures at the Josef Korbel School in 2006.
-The creation of the Pardee Center institutionalized Dr. Hughes’ life work and enhanced the IFs system, leading to its institutionalization at the Frederick S. Pardee Center for International Futures in 2007.
+A key turning point arose in the early 2000s with the emergence of a partnership between Dr. Hughes and Frederick S. Pardee following an initial meeting at RAND in Santa Monica.
+The partnership led to the establishment of the Frederick S. Pardee Center for International Futures at the Graduate School of International Studies – soon renamed to the Josef Korbel School – in 2006.
+The creation of the Pardee Center institutionalized Dr. Hughes’s life's work and initiated a period of significant enhancements to the IFs system.

 From 2011 to 2023, the Pardee Center experienced a decade of growth, marked by an expanding portfolio of policy-relevant research and deepening strategic partnerships.